IBM/cp4waiops-gitops/docs/cp4waiops-advanced-install-options.md

 The only difference when you set the install parameters is that:

 - For `argocd.allowLocalDeploy`, make sure it is `false`.
 This is to avoid the CP4WAIOps demo environment from being deployed on the same cluster where Argo CD runs, since in this case, that cluster is used to run Argo CD dedicately.
-- You will be able to configure the OpenShift cluster provisioning using following parameters.
+- You will be able to configure the OpenShift cluster provisioning using following install parameters.

 | Parameter                                   | Type   | Default Value | Description
 | ------------------------------------------- |--------|---------------|-----------------------------------